 Indeed, consumers are far more cautious and picky when it comes to CBD shopping.
 From checking the label to using digital tools, there are many who attempt to diversify their own CBD knowledge in order to properly articulate and fulfil their needs.
 One of the most important things to consider is the type of CBD product you are purchasing.

 As mentioned above, CBD products can be classified into three different types according to CBD content.
-These include full-spectrum, broad-spectrum, and CBD isolate.
+These include full-spectrum, broad spectrum CBD, and CBD isolate.
 Take note that these categories are relatively formulated for specific uses and functions, which is why there is no particular type that is considered better than the other.
 What works for you may not work for someone else, as it all depends on a person’s individual tastes and needs.

-Potential Benefits and Risks of Full-Spectrum CBD
+Potential Benefits and Risks of Full Spectrum CBD

-Perhaps the biggest pro of using full-spectrum CBD is its purported entourage effect, which allows you to maximise the potential benefits of the synergy that may occur when all the cannabinoids and other plant compounds are working together.
+Perhaps the biggest pro of using full spectrum CBD is its purported entourage effect, which allows you to maximise the potential benefits of the synergy that may occur when all the cannabinoids and other plant compounds are working together.

 Medical practitioners all over the world are continuously conducting new studies to add to a growing body of evidence that suggests there may be potential into a further examination of the therapeutic potential of CBD.
-In 2018, a study found that cannabinoids in full-spectrum hemp have shown promise in reducing symptoms of joint pain, muscle tension, and other symptoms of common types of pain caused by exercise or ageing.

 Another study evaluated the effectiveness of omega-6 fatty acids for the treatment of premenstrual syndrome (PMS) in women.
 It is believed that hemp contains gamma-linolenic acid (GLA), a type of omega-6 fatty acid responsible for relieving pain that is often associated with PMS.